GMD NF110

 The NF110 is a diesel-electric locomotive built by General Motors Diesel for narrow gauge service with the Canadian National Railways in Newfoundland (see: Newfoundland Railway).
 Only nine examples were built between 1952 and 1953, although thirty-eight identical NF210s were later built.
 The last examples were retired in 1986 and afterwards three examples were preserved in non-operating condition, all located in Newfoundland.
+A way to identify the difference between the NF110 and NF210 is that the NF110 has the bigger headlight housing on either end.